bekitos101/bekitos101/README.md

 ## Quick Overview
 - 🌱 Always exploring the latest in web technologies and backend frameworks.
 - 💡 Open to collaborate on web development and backend projects.
-- 🤔 Currently diving deep into NLP, LLM, and Generative AI because why not?
+- 🤔 Currently diving deep into cloud technologies because why not?
 - 💬 Let's discuss!

 ## Skills & Tools